 The project actively involves multiple partners and continues to adjust activities based on lessons learned.
 It does a good job of anticipating issues and planning to address them.
 There is a strong demonstration of adaptive management with extensive collaboration.
 The project provides significant contributions to the Bull Trout Recovery Plan, Bull Trout Conservation Strategy, Council's Fish and Wildlife Program and local watershed teams.
 The recent addition of eDNA to the monitoring efforts provided additional brook trout detection sensitivity.
 The project proposes to enter Phase 2 of the brook trout removal effort utilizing piscicide treatments in High Lake and Lake Creek.
 This is an appropriate transition supported by abundance and distribution information and the demonstrated ineffectiveness of mechanical removal.
-The proposal appropriately includes extensive outreach to educate the public and gain support for the proposed piscicide treatment.
+The proposed piscicide treatment.